gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 -->
  * Use IDevID and IAK keys/certificates to register each device at the registrar service
  * Use LDevID and LAK keys/certificates to register each device at the registrar service
+ * Provisioning of LDevID and LAKs based on the IAK.
+The provisioning is done outside of Keylime, or at least as a separate tool.

 ### Non-Goals